rust-lang/rfcs/text/0000-optimize-by-default.md

 state-of-the-art from many decades ago, and C++ compilers need to be compatible with C compilers.
 In other words, they don't have a choice.

-Rust has been breaking plenty of language conventions for the sake of safety; it should continue on this commendable path without being hamstrung by decisions made in 1972.
+Rust has been breaking plenty of language conventions for the sake of both memory-safety and safety in general; it should continue on this commendable path without being hamstrung by decisions made in 1972.

 # Alternatives